 That's the battlefield.
 That's what we're up against.
-But David beat Goliath with the establishment of CFPB and, just a couple months ago, with the confirmation of Rich Cordray.
+But David beat Goliath with the establishment of CFPB and, just a few months ago, with the confirmation of Rich Cordray.
 David beat Goliath with the passage of Dodd-Frank.
-And I am confident David can beat Goliath on Too Big to Fail.
+We did that together - Americans for Financial Reform, the Roosevelt Institute, and so many of you in this room.
+I am confident David can beat Goliath on Too Big to Fail.
 We just have to pick up the slingshot again.